DANOverkill/selectionSet_GUI/README.md

 ## Welcome!
 Thank you for checking out my first Blender addon created with Python!

-Selection Set GUI is designed to simplify the management of selection sets, providing a user-friendly graphical interface for creating, editing, and managing selection sets within Blender.
+Selection Set GUI is an addon designed to simplify the management, creation, editing, and ease of access of selection sets within Blender.
+Some of these features are still not implemented but will be coming soon.

 ## Features
 - Recognizes any selection sets already created in a rig